 Cleary Gottlieb Steen & Hamilton LLP is a leading international law firm with an important U.S., European, Latin American and Asian practice, and broad experience in virtually all types of corporate, financial, securities and tax law.
-The firm has more than 1,100 lawyers in 13 offices located in major financial centres around the world: New York; Washington, D.C.; Paris; Brussels; London; Moscow; Frankfurt; Cologne; Rome; Milan; Hong Kong; Beijing; and Buenos Aires.
+The firm has more than 1,100 lawyers in 14 offices located in major financial centres around the world: New York; Washington, D.C.; Paris; Brussels; London; Moscow; Frankfurt; Cologne; Rome; Milan; Hong Kong; Beijing; Buenos Aires; and São Paulo.
+The firm plans to open an office in Seoul, Korea, in the first half of 2012.